-If you have a¬†rooted device, follow the below procedure¬†or else first visit our exclusive website for Android tutorials to root your device:¬†DroidViews.
+If you have a rooted device, follow the below procedure or else root your Android device first.

 - Download the Wi-Fi key recovery app from the above download section and install it on your Android device.

-- A list of network will appear on the screen once you grant super user permissions.
+- A list of networks will appear on the screen once you grant superuser permissions.
 In the list, SSID indicates network name and PSK indicates password.

 - You can tap on the SSID Quick search box to type the name of the network you want to see.
 Once you enter the search word list of networks with that key name will appear.

 - To copy the password, just tap on the network.
 A pop-up will appear on the screen.
-Tap on the Copy password option to copy the password to clipboard.
-You can also copy the SSID, PSK¬†and Key MGMT by tapping on the Copy All option.
+Tap on the Copy password option to copy the password to the clipboard.
+You can also copy the SSID, PSK and Key MGMT by tapping on the Copy All option.

 - You can view the saved text file in your phone memory or SD card directly.

-So, isn’t great to have all those passwords on your device so that you can use them on other device without asking your admin or friend for password.
+So, it isn’t great to have all those passwords on your device so that you can use them on other devices without asking your admin or friend for the password.